genidma/teatime-accessibility/README.md

 - Or use the keyboard shortcut **Ctrl+D**

 Note: Some keyboard shortcuts may not work properly when in Mini-Mode due to the reduced interface size and focus handling.
 The Ctrl+D shortcut will always work to toggle Mini-Mode on and off.

+## Nano-Mode

+Includes an ultra-compact display mode called "Nano-Mode" which displays only the timer digits and colon with a transparent background.
+This mode is perfect for when you want a minimal, unobtrusive timer that floats on your desktop.

+Features of Nano-Mode:
+- Transparent background with no window decorations (title bar, borders)
+- Only the timer digits and colon are visible
+- Can be moved by clicking and dragging anywhere on the display.
+Press and hold the Meta key (usually the Windows key) on your keyboard and then click and drag anywhere on the window with the left mouse button
+- Font size can still be adjusted using Ctrl++ and Ctrl+- even though the buttons are hidden
+- Keyboard shortcuts still work.
+So to stop the timer in nano mode, you will do a ctrl+T. See the Keyboard Shortcuts section below for additional keyboard shortcuts.

+To toggle Nano-Mode:
+- Use the "Nano Mode" checkbox in the Settings dialog (accessed via Ctrl+,)
+- Or use the keyboard shortcut **Ctrl+N**

+When a timer is started with Nano-Mode enabled:
+- The window automatically switches to the ultra-compact display
+- All interface elements except the timer are hidden
+- The window decorations are removed
+- The background becomes transparent while preserving skin effects

+When the timer completes or is stopped:
+- The interface returns to its previous state (normal or mini mode)
+- Window decorations are restored
+- All interface elements become visible again

+## Custom Skins

+TeaTime Accessibility supports customizable visual themes:

+- **Default Skin**: Standard grey background
+- **Lava Lamp Skin**: Animated gradient background that flows like a lava lamp with dynamic colors

+To select a skin:
+1. Open the Settings dialog (Ctrl+, or from the menu)
+2. Choose your preferred skin from the dropdown
+3. Click OK to save your preference

+Skins are preserved even in Nano-Mode, appearing as semi-transparent overlays behind the timer digits.

 ## Customizable Animations